cymen/unifi/README.md

 `unifi` is an implementation of the Unifi API for node.
 The Unifi API is used to access Unifi networking equipment.
 The plan is to implement the equivalent of the unfi-api Python version.
 Currently, only the ability to login (and get the cookie for the session) and reboot are present.

+## Warning

+The example below is using commands directly.
+The plan is to go to a more chained approach which should be less verbose and have less duplication.
+There may be some changes that break things although I would like to keep each command isolated as they are now so that those that want to use them directly can do so.

 ## Example

 Our program is going to tell the Unifi controller to reboot a specific access point identified by MAC address.
 Note the host, port, username and password are for connecting to the Unifi controller not the device.